apache/tvm-rfcs/rfcs/0009_Unified_Static_Memory_Planning.md

              }
 ```

-The above TIR snippet shows that two intra operator buffers PaddedInput, DepthwiseConv2d is not visible to Relay Graph Plan Memory to be shared.
+The above TIR snippet shows that two intra operator buffers PaddedInput, DepthwiseConv2d are not visible for optimization by the Relay-level GraphPlanMemory approach.

 * Assumption of local optimization : performing sharing inside the operator first and sub-subsequently sharing that workspace with inter-operator tensors, would be sub-optimal.